“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 3. Keep the cables separated

-We often find the power or audio cables are assembled in bundles.
-Then separate the cables at a respective distance.
+We often find that power or audio cables are assembled in bundles.
+Then separate the cables at a respective distances.

 4. Switch outlets